lazywithclass/project-lamp/website/book/chapter2.markdown

 ### 2. Let's Get Down to Business -- Implementation

-We now have everything in place to write a basic interpreter for our language!
-Implementing our interpreter requires us to handle the term-constructors defined for the data definition of `Term` (i.e., a total of *Eight* cases).
+We now have the necessary framework to write a basic interpreter for our language!
+Implementing our interpreter requires us to handle every term-constructor defined for the `Term` data definition, a total of *Eight* cases.
 Let's break it up into little pieces.
 We'll implement this function line-by-line and in three sections:

 1. `Number` value expressions
 2. `Boolean` and `Branching` expressions